Grymes Hill, Staten Island: Education

 Grymes Hill is the home of two institutions of higher learning: Wagner College, and the Staten Island campus of St. John's University.
 The St. John's campus of 16.5 acre was originally a small Catholic women's institution, Notre Dame College, which closed in 1971, when St. John's University took over the campus.
+The campus closed in May 2024 due to declining enrollment.

 Also on the hill is Notre Dame Academy, a Roman Catholic elementary and high school for girls which received an overall A Grade by Niche.